Human Services Concentration

 Deaf Studies explores the language, culture, history and contemporary issues of Deaf people.
 Fundamental to our program are both competency in American Sign Language and a desire to work with the Deaf community as allies (or advocate members).
 As such, all Deaf Studies concentrations share the same ASL and Deaf Studies core courses.
 This program also includes specialized courses needed for transfer into a BS/BA program in the human services area of choice.
 Students in this concentration are seeking entry-level or assistant positions in Deaf human service settings or they plan to transfer and specialize in social work, vocational rehabilitation, counseling or other related fields.

 • Bristol offers several Deaf Studies concentrations to meet your career and academic goals.
-The concentration options are: Transfer, Interpreter Transfer, Education, Human Services and Speech to Text Support Services.
+The concentration options are: Transfer, Interpreter Transfer, Education, and Human Services.
 Students unsure of which option to choose should choose Deaf Studies: Transfer.

 • Students who have taken non-credit “sign language classes” in the past, or, are heritage signers (Deaf/signing family) should meet with the program director to discuss Credit for Prior Learning (CPL) opportunities.

 • Students who have taken 2 or more ASL classes in high school, with a B or better, should meet with the program director for placement.

 • Although individual courses may be offered on different campuses in both day/evening formats, Deaf Studies courses are primarily offered on the Fall River campus as day enrollments.
 Some Deaf Studies courses may be offered completely on-line.

 • Students who want to meet the MassTransfer block should take a 3 credit science as their free elective.

 • Students wanting to continue on in Social Work should choose an additional program elective as their free elective.

 Standards & Expectations